apalha-testing/python__pybind11__gil/advanced_pybind11_features/vector_error/darts_example/README.md

 ## Automated setup

-Alternatively to Setup with CMake, run the script `full_build_and_test.sh` to build and run the python example file.
+Alternatively to Setup with CMake, run the script `full_build_and_test.sh` to build and run the python example file, and to generate documentation.
 Check that the specified versions of `gcc` and `g++` match your environment.

+## About documentation

+Information about docs implementation is in [docs/README.md](docs/README.md).

 ## Ask for help